 What should I expect each month?

-K-12 schools, preschools, colleges, and universities will:
+K-12 schools, preschools, colleges, universities, and hospitals will:

 - Locally source and menu featured Harvest of the Month food at least twice per month in all participating cafeterias.